 Appropriate Vaccine Usage

-This tells you the percent of residents who received the pneumonia and flu vaccines.
-Higher vaccination rates should be standard at this point.
+This tells you the percent of patients who were given the pneumonia and flu vaccines.
+High vaccination rates should be standard at this point.

 Residents Maintain Autonomy

-In Columbus Oaks Healthcare Community, 17.1% Percentage of Patients
+In Columbus Oaks Healthcare Community, 17.62% of Patients

-This is the percentage of patients who required more assistance with activities of daily living over time.
-High levels of dependence on staff for assistance with activities of daily living could be a sign of erosion of a patient's well-being.
+This metric measures the percentage of long-term stay patients that required more assistance with activities of daily living over time.
+ADL's include activities such as dressing and using the bathroom.
+Some believe that this is a reliable measure of a patient's well-being.

 Ability to Keep Residents Mobile

-In Columbus Oaks Healthcare Community, 16.36% Percentage of Residents
+In Columbus Oaks Healthcare Community, 12% of Residents

-This indicates the percent of residents who retained mobility levels over time.
-Optimizing mobility is usually a great sign for residents' well-being.
+This indicates the percentage of patients who were able to retain mobility over time.
+Preserving mobility is usually a great sign for residents' health.

 Hospitalizations